-Despite the ongoing coverage in the media, there still seems to be a lot of misinformation and confusion as to what the GDPR and the proposed ePrivacy regulation will mean for AdTech companies.
+Despite the fact that the European Union’s General Data-Protection Regulation (GDPR) has come into force, and the ongoing coverage in the media, there still seems to be a lot of misinformation and confusion as to what the GDPR and the proposed ePrivacy regulation mean for AdTech companies.

 What’s the Difference Between the GDPR and ePrivacy?

-While both the GDPR and ePrivacy are dcesigned to protect user data, there are some differences between the two.
+While both the GDPR and ePrivacy are designed to protect user data, there are some differences between the two.